daniloqps/GetCleanCoursera/CodeBook.md

 - Time domain signals. ex: tBodyAcc-mean()-X
 - Frequency domain signals. ex: fBodyAcc-mean()-X

+and the units are:

+- Accelerometer Units: standard gravity units 'g'
+- Gyroscope: The units are radians/second.

 and

             "- Features are normalized and bounded within [-1,1]."
 [README.txt]